ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## CSV {#csv}

-In CSV format ClickHouse extracts columns values from the row according to delimiters.
+In CSV format ClickHouse extracts column values from the row according to delimiters.
 ClickHouse expects all types except numbers and strings to be enclosed in double quotes.
-If the value is in double quotes, ClickHouse tries to parse the data inside quotes using recursive parser and then tries to find the most appropriate data type for it.
-If the value is not in double quotes, ClickHouse tries to parse it as number, and if the value is not a number, ClickHouse treats it as a string.
+If the value is in double quotes, ClickHouse tries to parse the data inside quotes using the recursive parser and then tries to find the most appropriate data type for it.
+If the value is not in double quotes, ClickHouse tries to parse it as a number, and if the value is not a number, ClickHouse treats it as a string.

 If you don't want ClickHouse to try to determine complex types using some parsers and heuristics, you can disable setting `input_format_csv_use_best_effort_in_schema_inference`